-Five mistakes doctors make when choosing a residency (and how to avoid them)
+Five mistakes students make when choosing a specialty (and how to avoid them)

 5 common mistakes doctors make when picking a medical residency, and how to avoid them - for medical students, interns, and young doctors who haven't chosen a specialty yet.